worktheclock/replit.github.io/Teams/SimpleAutograding.md

 Autograding is done by having unit tests automatically execute your students' code with pre-specified inputs and check if the outputs are as expected.

 Specifically, we'll cover:
-* Setting up templates and permissions on Repl.it Teams for Education
+* Setting up projects and permissions on Repl.it Teams for Education
 * Creating a skeleton assignment for your students to work on
 * Creating tests to check your students' submissions automatically
 * Running these tests with PyTest.